 My .kepler cache bloats pretty quickly because of RExpression's temporary files.
 Can we have RExpression clear it's cache folder on initialize?
 This way, if we need to inspect those temporary files after Kepler closes, we still can, but we'll inhibit cache bloat.
 I suggest doing this automatically because, while I might know what's safe to delete, I've been operating under the assumption that end users aren't expected to learn the internal structure and dependencies of .kepler.

-#1 Updated by Matt Jones about 9 years ago
+#1 Updated by Matt Jones over 12 years ago